madatajs/madata/backends/google/calendar/README.md

 ## Constructor options

-You can customize the way the plugin reads data from a calendar by passing the needed options to the backend constructor.
-The list of *all* supported options you can find in [the documentation](https://developers.google.com/calendar/api/v3/reference/events/list#parameters).
+You can customize how the plugin reads data from a calendar by passing the needed options to the backend constructor—the list of all supported options you can find in [the documentation](https://developers.google.com/calendar/api/v3/reference/events/list#parameters).
+You can also programmatically read which options are supported by accessing `GoogleCalendar.supportedOptions`.

 ## Events